Lecrapouille/MyMakefile/README.md

 # MyMakefile

-[MyMakefile](https://github.com/Lecrapouille/MyMakefile) is a central build system based on GNU Makefile for compiling my GitHub C++ projects for Linux and normally to Mac OS X. it does not support Windows architecture because I have no access to it. `MyMakefile` allows me to reduce the size of my Makefiles by avoiding duplicating the same boring code over all my projects and therefore to update all my Makefiles in once.
+[MyMakefile](https://github.com/Lecrapouille/MyMakefile) is a central build system based on GNU Makefile for compiling my GitHub C++ projects for Linux, Mac OS X and Windows (through Msys2) architecture. `MyMakefile` allows me to reduce the size of my Makefiles by avoiding duplicating the same boring code over all my projects and therefore to update all my Makefiles in once.
 In the case, for your personal project, you are not interested by CMake or bored to Makefile syntax, you may be interested in this project.
 Two choices:
-* simply copy/paste it inside your project
+* simply copy/paste this repo inside your project.
 * or better, use it as a git submodule to follow my evolutions.

 Here, the list of my personal projects using this repo as a git submodule: